 This roasted eggplant dip recipe is one of my favorite summer appetizers, and it’s so simple to make.
-Just bake the eggplant, chop it up, and mix it with sliced tomato and red onion plus some oil, vinegar, garlic, salt and pepper.
+Bake the eggplant, chop it up, and mix it with sliced tomato, sliced red onion, olive oil, vinegar, garlic, salt and pepper.
 Serve it with toasted pita points, tortilla chips or crackers.

 I usually think of August as a lazy quiet time, but not so this year.
 My house has been bustling with activity.
 My youngest son just returned from summer camp.
 My oldest stopped home for a week between a summer in LA and a road trip back to college.
 My middle son Brian leaves for college in two days.
 It’s been a whirlwind of laundry and emotions and, of course, cooking.
 But now there’s a bit of a lull.
 I’m happy to be able to sit down at my computer and share a recipe that’s fresh and delicious, and showcases ripe summer tomatoes: a rustic roasted eggplant appetizer.

-You might have had a similar appetizer called “eggplant caviar.”
-This is a rustic version – similar ingredients but not pureed.
-I love rustic food – I think of it as being simple, fresh, healthy, homey and delicious.
+You might have had a similar appetizer called eggplant caviar.
+Mine is a rustic version – similar ingredients but not pureed.
+I love rustic food – simple and unfussy, fresh, healthy, homey and delicious.
 I looked it up to find the true meaning of rustic and here’s my favorite definition: “Having a simplicity and charm that is considered typical of the countryside.”
 That pretty much says it all.
 In this eggplant appetizer, you can see and taste and appreciate each of the simple, fresh vegetables – roasted eggplant, ripe tomatoes, and sliced red onion.
 The dressing is just oil, vinegar, garlic, salt and pepper.
 Everything is separate and basic but the harmony of flavors is perfect.

 The eggplant is pierced all over with a fork and roasted for 45 minutes in a 400 degree oven.
 Once it comes out of the oven and cools a bit, you can cut off the end, slice it in half, and easily peel off the skin.